danhall123/patch/README.md

-PATCH - final working version with full Firebase-powered client management.
+PATCH with 3-dot menu and clickable client names.